-Aa a = Direction of probe measurement measured from the X+ axis direction.

-Dd d = Nominal distance to the surface (radial).
+- Aa a = Direction of probe measurement measured from the X+ axis direction. - Dd d = Nominal distance to the surface (radial).

-Mm m = The true position tolerance of a feature.
-A cylindrical zone about the theoretical position.

-Qq q = The probe's overtravel distance for use when the default values are unsuitable.
+- Hh h = The tolerance value of a feature dimension being measured. - Mm m = The true position tolerance of a feature.
+A cylindrical zone about the theoretical position. - Qq q = The probe's overtravel distance for use when the default values are unsuitable.
 The probe then travels beyond the expected position when it searches for a surface.

-Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.4 in) in the X.Y axis.
+Default values are 4 mm (0.16 in) in the Z axis and 10 mm (0.4 in) in the X,Y axis.